Hey Kids (Start Here)

 They watch the reef sharks.

 Raleigh does not get off the couch.
-Instead, he says, “we missed you.”
+Instead, he says, “We missed you.”

-“Aw kiddo,” Geiszler replies, in a way that makes Raleigh’s eyes hurt; in a way that makes him feel like he’s Mako.
+“Aw, kiddo,” Geiszler replies, in a way that makes Raleigh’s eyes hurt; in a way that makes him feel like he’s Mako.

-Mako is asleep, leaning against his shoulder.
+But Mako is asleep, leaning against his shoulder.

 “The Marshal was dying,” Raleigh says.
 “Did you know?”

-“Yeah,” Raleigh whispers.
+“Yeah,” Raleigh says.
 “Cancer.”

 Geiszler takes a lazy sip of beer, his eyes on the reef sharks.
 “I was never exposed to any radiation,” he says, pale and exhausted.
 “It’s not the same.”